Hey guys! I've moved my blog over to eatsleepworkstudy.wordpress.com

 Digital Photography School.
 Very active forum, weekly contests.
 Some very bad and/or cheesy photography on there, but a good place to learn.

-.
+The Image is Found.
 Wedding photographers in San Diego.
 Doesn't sound that exciting, right?
 Well, they are awesome.
 They have a great info page, with lists of all the equipment they use.
 Their blog includes lots of non-wedding photos.
 They also teach photo workshops, and I swear to God, if I had a bunch of money sitting around, I would totally go to one.

 365 Photo Project.
 There is some info on Photojojo and on flickr - take and post a picture every day.
 I am seriously considering doing this in 2009.